hrlblab/KPIs2024/README.md

     └── normal

 ```
-## The segmentation output should be at 20x magnification.
+## The segmentation output should be at 20x magnification(Optical magnification).